 First thing, download the latest version of WordPress.
 Then, unzip the WP files to your computer.
 Find the wp-content file and delete it.
 Also, look for the wp-config-sample.php file and delete that as well.

-This is an error that is displayed when the server’s permission doesn’t permit access to a given page.
-This type of problem is usually displayed in the browser with a text like the following:
+This is a WordPress error that is displayed when the server’s permission doesn’t permit access to a given page.
+This type of problem is usually displayed in the browser with text such as the following:

 403 Forbidden – You don’t have permission to access ‘/’ on this server.
 Additionally, a 403 Forbidden error was encountered while trying to use an ErrorDocument to handle the request.

 The root of this problem lies in badly configured security plugins.
 Many of WP’s safety plugins can block an IP address if they determine that the IP address could be hostile.